Enable session configurations on the local computer.

+To allow all users of the computer to use remoting, use Enable-PSRemoting.
 This is an advanced cmdlet designed for use by system administrators to manage custom session configurations for their users.

-To run this cmdlet, requires starting PowerShell in elevated mode "Run as administrator" (with the exception of WinXP where elevation is not available.)
+To run this cmdlet, requires starting PowerShell in elevated mode "Run as administrator"

-PS C:> enable-psremoting
+PS C:> Enable-PSSessionConfiguration

 “Absence diminishes mediocre passions and increases great ones, as the wind blows out candles and fans fires” ~ La Rochefoucauld